Madnex/Airbnb-Dicoverer/README.md

 Discover data from Airbnb.
 Visually.
 Dynamically.
 Simple.

+# To-Do
 * Per Host Filter/Analysis for map (filter by host) and plots (number of listings by host, prices by host)
-* Neighborhoods color
+* Neighborhoods names when onclick
-* Calendar time series..
+* Map show available dates for listing when selected
 * External data sources (supermarkets etc.)
 * Random plots